Dr. Martin Luther King Jr. Day Events In South Florida

 MIAMI (CBSMiami) – Martin Luther King Jr. Day falls this year on Monday, January 17, and on that day we honor the memory of this great civil rights icon with celebrations, community outreach, and continued advocacy for justice.

-Here is a list of top events in both Miami-Dade and Broward Counties to commemorate his memory.READ MORE: Man Shot, Killed While Driving With 2 Children In Car Near Zoo Miami
+Here is a list of top events in both Miami-Dade and Broward Counties to commemorate his memory.READ MORE: Teen Shot By Miami-Dade Police In Critical Condition

 MIAMI DADE: